TechIsKool/Legogoa-Axiom.github.io/content/posts/hardware_session.md

 ---
 title: "Hardware Session"
 date: 2023-01-10
-description: 'On 10 January 2023, Avneesh, Sai Pranav & Venkatesh had a hardware at their mentor Saieesh Gandhi's place.'
+description: 'On 10 January 2023, Avneesh, Sai Pranav & Venkatesh had a hardware at their mentor Saieesh Gandhis place.'
 image: images/blogs/blog11.png
 ---
 On 10th January, we met physically at our mentor’s house.
 Venkatesh , Sai Pranav and Avneesh were present.